Quantum speed limits on operator flows and correlation functions: Bounds on the Quantum Fisher Information

 \section{Bounds on the Quantum Fisher Information}

 We next turn our attention to the application of QSL on operator flows in quantum metrology.
 In this context, the quantum Fisher information $F_Q$ associated with a Hermitian operator $O$ quantifies the maximal precision with which we can estimate the phase $\theta$ that parameterizes the \textit{unitary flow}, of a given quantum state $\rho$, generated by the operator $O$.
-In other words, $F_Q$ measures the distinguishability of the ``initial'' state $\rho_0$ from the one transformed by the unitary flow \beq \rho_\theta= e^{-i\theta O} \rho_0 e^{i\theta O}. \eeq Let us note the change in the perspective: instead of looking at the \textit{time} unitary flow that the observable $O$ of interest undergoes under the action of the Hamiltonian that generates the dynamics, we are now considering the unitary flow (in a different parameter $\theta$) of a given quantum state $\rho$ under the action of $O$, that generates the state transformation.
-Remarkably, these two approaches are closely related, as the dynamical susceptibility $\chi_{OO}$ obtained using the first framework can be related to the quantum Fisher information $F_Q$ \cite{Hauke2016}.
+In other words, $F_Q$ measures the distinguishability of the ``initial'' state $\rho_0$ from the one transformed by the unitary flow

+Let us note the change in the perspective: instead of looking at the \textit{time} unitary flow that the observable $O$ of interest undergoes under the action of the Hamiltonian that generates the dynamics, we are now considering the unitary flow (in a different parameter $\theta$) of a given quantum state $\rho$ under the action of $O$, that generates the state transformation.
+Remarkably, these two approaches are closely related, as the dynamical susceptibility $\chi_{OO}$ obtained using the first framework can be related to the quantum Fisher information $F_Q$ \cite{Hauke2016,Brenes20}.